bookofproofs/bookofproofs.github.io/_sources/history/18th-century/cramer.md

 * Jacob Bernoulli had died 1705 and Cramer published his Works in two volumes in 1744.
 * In 1745, jointly with Johann Castillon, Cramer published the correspondence between Johann Bernoulli and Leibniz.
 * Cramer also edited the five volume work by Christian Wolff, first published between 1732 and 1741 with a new edition appearing between 1743 and 1752.
-* Finally we should describe Cramer's most famous book Introduction à l'analyse des lignes courbes algébraique Ⓣ(Introduction to the analysis of algebraic curves).
+* Finally we should describe Cramer's most famous book "Introduction à l'analyse des lignes courbes algébraique" Ⓣ(Introduction to the analysis of algebraic curves).
 * It is a work which Cramer modelled on Newton's memoir on cubic curves and he praises highly a commentary on Newton's memoir written by Stirling.
 * Of course Euler's book was only published in 1748 at which time much of Cramer's book might well have been written.
 * The suggestion that Cramer never mastered the calculus must be considered doubtful, particularly given the high regard that he was held in by Johann Bernoulli.